wadzzz/Covid-19-Lebanon-Charts/README.md

 The view of the pages was inspired by
 <http://lebaneselira.org/>

-The Data is collected from WHO, Lebanese News Reports, and word to mouth
+The Data is collected from WHO, Lebanese News Reports, and word to mouth.
+Wadih is doing the awesome thing of waking up daily and updating the numbers manually.

 # Useful Dashboards
 https://experience.arcgis.com/experience/685d0ace521648f8a5beeeee1b9125cd